zombie-programmer-code/DA322_analysis_of_deep_learning_models_on_stock_prediction/README.md

 ## Repository Structure
 - `models/`: Implementations of ML/DL models and pre-trained models.
 - `notebooks/`: Jupyter notebooks for experiments and visualizations.
-- `results/`: Tables and prediction plots comparing MAE across models and sectors.
+- `results/`: Prediction plots comparing MAE across models and sectors.
+- `datasets/`: csv files for the 5 indices